EDUCATION

 Building Skills, Creating Futures

-At Vincentian Social Services, skill development is not just about employability—it’s about dignity, self-reliance, and transformation.
-Through targeted, inclusive, and values-based training, we empower vulnerable individuals with life-changing opportunities that foster both economic and social upliftment.
+At Vincentian Social Services, skill development is not just about employability— it is about dignity, self-reliance, and transformation.
+Through targeted, inclusive, and values-based training programs, we empower vulnerable individuals with life-changing opportunities that foster both economic and social upliftment.

 Patient Care Assistant Training